ndrean/z-html/README.md

 ## Examples

-The API closely follows JavaScript DOM conventions.
+Use `JavaScript` semantics on the server!

 ### Build a fragment, inject it and serialization

-Use `JavaScript` semantics on the server!

 ```c
 const std = @import("std");